NestedData/minimongoid/README.md

 `attr` is the initial state of the object. usually it will be a document from the database.

+given a document from the database (or from any source really) create an instance of the model

 ### initializeRelations: `attr={}`, `parent=null`

 `attr` is a set of attributes and values to load in using the included relations classes.